 Do you want to implement an enterprise social network within your company?
 If so, good thinking.
 Internal social network platforms such as Yammer, Slack, and Convo are some of today’s top options.
 Before you dive in, though, you might consider how adding this feature to your small business network can potentially benefit both you and your workers.
 If used correctly, an internal social network can boost productivity, simplify team collaboration on projects, and foster better personal and professional relationships between team members.

-Sharing frequent project updates invites team members to stay up to date at all times, enabling information to pass through the company faster.
-Status updates are especially handy if you’re collaborating with team members located in a different time zone.
-When it’s time to hand something over to them, they can quickly get up to speed and pick things up where you’ve left off, and when it’s your turn to run with it, you can easily see what progress they’ve made.
+Sharing frequent project updates invites team members to stay up to date at all times, allowing a faster transfer of information.
+Status updates come in especially handy if you collaborate with team members located in different time zones or those who work remotely.
+When it’s time to hand over reports or work papers, you can quickly get them up to speed and pick up where you left off in previous collaborations.
+When it’s your turn to run with it, you can easily see the progress your team members made.

 Build Strong Team Relationships

 An internal social network can connect co-workers through their discovery of common interests.
 Encouraging team members to share information such as hobbies, humor, education, and achievements helps them identify with their peers in new ways.
 This can create a more meaningful, enjoyable work culture for those who participate.
 Likewise, senior level team members can use the platform to lead with action.
 This kind of socializing humanizes managers and opens the door for them to connect with employees on a more personal level.